 For additional information on the focus of actions under this Annex, consult the current Priorities for Science and Action.
 The Priorities are based on an evaluation of the State of the Great Lakes, with input from the Great Lakes Executive Committee, participants at the Great Lakes Public Forum, and recommendations of the International Joint Commission.

 Every six months, progress on this annex is reported at the Great Lakes Executive Committee meetings.
-Accomplishments will be described in the Progress Report of the Parties every three years, with the first expected in 2016.
+Accomplishments will be described in the Progress Report of the Parties every three years, with the first issued in 2016.

 Implementation

-• Michigan Department of Environmental Quality
+• Indiana Department of Environmental Management

 • Ohio Environmental Protection Agency

-• Ontario Ministry of the Environment and Climate Change
+• Ontario Ministry of the Environment, Conservation and Parks

 As required, time-limited task teams can also be created to focus efforts on a priority issue or project, and will be disbanded when work is complete.